bpmn-io/moddle/docs/descriptor.md

 ## Validating the Schema

-A [JSON schema](../resources/schema/moddle.json) is available, include it via the `$schema` attribute in your moddle descriptor and it will be picked up by modern IDEs:
+A [JSON schema](../resources/schema/moddle.json) is available, include it via the `$schema` attribute in your moddle descriptor and it will be picked up by code editor:

 ```json
 {